 Believe it or not, you may need to eliminate certain people from your life.
-Engaging in a toxic or unhealthy friendship that encourages unhealthy coping mechanisms or trigger episodes will make managing your condition harder.
+Engaging in a toxic or unhealthy friendship that encourages harmful coping mechanisms or triggers episodes will make managing your condition harder.
 Having a friend that engages in risky behavior, abuses alcohol regularly, or uses drugs will tempt you to partake in these behaviors.

 This is dangerous because adding drugs and alcohol into the mix makes you more susceptible to having an episode.
-The side effects of drug and alcohol abuse can also mimic episodes making managing your condition challenging.
-Additionally, drugs and alcohol interfere with your medication causing it to become less effective.
-Stepping away from such friendships can improve your overall health.
+In addition, the side effects of drug and alcohol abuse can also mimic episodes making managing your condition challenging.
+Lastly, drugs and alcohol interfere with your medication causing it to become less effective.
+Therefore, stepping away from such friendships can improve your overall health.

 A Common Misconception About Bipolar Disorder

-A common misconception many have regarding this condition is that everyone is a “little bipolar.”
-This stigmatization of bipolar disorder is harmful to patients because it minimizes the reality of the disorder by insinuating it’s false.
-It’s a form of gaslighting that creates doubt in the patients’ minds, causing them to question their perception of their symptoms and lived experience.
-And it increases shame causing you to go undiagnosed and untreated, which increases the progression and negative impact it has on a persons’ life.
+Many have a common misconception regarding this condition, thinking everyone is a “little bipolar.”
+This stigmatization of bipolar disorder harms patients because it minimizes the reality of the disease by insinuating it’s false.
+It’s a form of gaslighting that creates doubt in the patients’ minds, causing them to question their perception of their symptoms and lived experiences.
+And it increases shame causing you to go undiagnosed and untreated, which increases the progression and negative impact it has on a person’s life.

-However, bipolar disorder is an illness requiring specific criteria to obtain an accurate diagnosis.
-Experiencing frustrations, irritability, and shifting into a relaxed or calm state does not qualify you as bipolar.
+However, bipolar disorder requires specific criteria to obtain an accurate diagnosis.
+For example, experiencing frustrations, irritability, and shifting into a relaxed or calm state does not qualify you as bipolar.
 It’s normal to encounter a range of emotions within a given day as you encounter various situations.

-The difference is the mood, and emotional changes persist for longer time periods.
+The difference is that mood and emotional changes persist for more extended periods.
 There isn’t a quick resolution.
 These polarizing shifts can lead to severe changes in behavior, cognition, and ability to function normally.
 They interfere with your ability to work and execute daily tasks and cause a strain on your personal and professional relationships.

-Having a depressive episode that lasts for weeks or a manic/hypomanic episode that causes abnormal and disruptive behavior for prolonged periods is not something to be taken lightly.
-The way they impact your life can be devastating and, for many, leads to an increase in suicide, self-harm, and other unhealthy coping mechanisms.
-Hence why working with a psychiatrist to uncover the root cause of such behavior, whether situational or bipolar disorder is imperative.
+A depressive episode that lasts for weeks or a manic/hypomanic episode that causes abnormal and disruptive behavior for prolonged periods is not something to be taken lightly.
+The way they impact your life can be devastating and, for many, lead to an increase in suicide, self-harm, and other unhealthy coping mechanisms.
+Hence, working with a psychiatrist to uncover the root cause of such behavior, whether situational or bipolar disorder, is imperative.

 It’s Important To Understand Bipolar Disorder

 It’s important to understand because over 10 million people in the U.S alone have bipolar disorder.
 Symptoms can be present in teenagers, but a diagnosis isn’t usually reached until 25 years of age and, in many cases, longer.
 Understanding bipolar can help decrease the stigma and misinformation about what it is and how it impacts patients.
-This is important because when you have bipolar, you need to have a support system that can help you.
-It’s an essential part of one’s recovery process.
+This is important because when you have bipolar, you need a support system that can help you.
+Additionally, it’s an essential part of one’s recovery process.

 Also, knowing more about bipolar disorder means you can better support your family and friends that currently have and are managing bipolar disorder.
 Instead of judging or diminishing what they’re experiencing with their mental health, you can support them in the appropriate ways and let them know that you love them.

 Lastly, it’s important because we need more allies to increase awareness, decrease stigma, and advocate for bipolar patients.
 You face a lot of judgment and prejudicial treatment with bipolar.
-Not to mention having co-morbidities and learning disabilities interfere with academic and work performance.
+In addition, having co-morbidities and learning disabilities interfere with academic and work performance.
 However, implementing accommodations can increase productivity and success in these areas.

 Having the support and compassion from allies means fewer jobs lost, higher education to increase skills, and lead to higher-paying jobs.
-And, it means a healthy, supportive environment for bipolar patients to thrive.
+And it means a healthy, supportive environment for bipolar patients to thrive.
 We need grace, mercy, love, and understanding because no one asks or chooses to have bipolar.
-It’s a condition that is theorized to occur due to genetic, environmental, and biological factors.
-However, it manifests having a supportive, caring community can make life easier for bipolar patients.
+It’s a condition theorized to occur due to genetic, environmental, and biological factors.
+However, having a supportive, caring community can make life easier for bipolar patients.